vaughnw128/pi-in-the-sky19/README.md

 Continuing code, break soon.

 ### Week of 1/3/20
 Got back from break, picking things back up with code.
-Trying to finish the Rieman sum, theta calculations are already good.
+Trying to finish the Riemann sum, theta calculations are already good.